MataKucing-OFC/phpunit-rce/README.md

 ```

 ## General info
-This tools is exploiting phpunit rce to uploading shell or execute command from the functions
+This tools is exploiting phpunit rce to uploading shell or execute command from the functions.
+SHELL PASSWORD IS : mk1337

 ## Feature
 This tool have some feature :